 Breaks (Rest & Meal Periods)

-Breaks and meal period regulations apply to employees and employers covered by the Colorado Minimum Wage Order.
-For individuals covered under Colorado Minimum Wage Order, the following rules apply.
+Breaks and meal period regulations apply to employees and employers covered by the Colorado Overtime and Minimum Pay Standards Order (“COMPS Order”) #36.
+For individuals covered under COMPS Order #36, the following rules apply.

-Employees shall be entitled to an uninterrupted and 'duty free' meal period of at least a thirty minute duration when the scheduled work shift exceeds five consecutive hours of work.
-The employees must be completely relieved of all duties and permitted to pursue personal activities to qualify as a non-work, uncompensated period of time.
-When the nature of the business activity or other circumstances exist that makes an uninterrupted meal period impractical, the employee shall be permitted to consume an “on-duty” meal while performing duties.
-Employees shall be permitted to fully consume a meal of choice “on the job” and be fully compensated for the “on-duty” meal period without any loss of time or compensation.
+Employees shall be entitled to an uninterrupted and duty-free meal period of at least a 30-minute duration when the shift exceeds five consecutive hours of work.
+Such meal periods, to the extent practical, shall be at least one hour after the start, and one hour before the end, of the shift.
+Employees must be completely relieved of all duties and permitted to pursue personal activities for a period to qualify as non-work, uncompensated time.
+When the nature of the business activity or other circumstances make an uninterrupted meal period impractical, the employee shall be permitted to consume an on-duty meal while performing duties.
+Employees shall be permitted to fully consume a meal of choice on the job and be fully compensated for the on-duty meal period without any loss of time or compensation.

 Deductions For Meals

-The reasonable cost or fair market value of meals provided to the employee may be used as part of the minimum hourly wage.
+The reasonable cost or fair market value of meals provided to the employee, may be used as part of the minimum hourly wage.
 No profits to the employer may be included in the reasonable cost or fair market value of such meals furnished.
-The meal must be consumed before deductions are permitted.
+Employee acceptance of a meal must be voluntary and uncoerced.

 Colorado Division of Labor Standards and Statistics | 303-318-8441 | Contact Us